Vegeta: Reception

-Vegeta has generally received praise by various reviewers from manga, anime and other media.
+Vegeta has generally received praise from various reviewers of manga, anime, and other media.
 Theron Martin from Anime News Network noted Vegeta's pride as being partially responsible for the success of the series.
 His fight against Goku during the final story arc was also commented to be very entertaining, despite its length as well as Goku and Vegeta's fighting styles, which Martin considered to have become stale.
 In another review, Theron noted Vegeta's overcoming his pride to help defeat Cell as the best scene from the fight against said antagonist due to how it creates the climax of the scene.
 Todd Douglass Jr. from DVD Talk commented on Vegeta's skills and anger, noting them to be a good combination for any fight even though it is a one-sided battle due to how powerful he is.
 Douglass called his reveal as a villain during the appearance of Babidi, "the real meat" of the story.
 Carlos Ross from Them Anime Reviews found Vegeta and Bulma's relationship to have too much comic potential and comments that such characterization was lost.

 Vegeta is a popular character in the series, placing fourth in the 1993 Dragon Ball character popularity poll voted on by Weekly Shōnen Jump readers, and moved up to second in the 1995 one.
 In 2004, fans of the series voted him the second most popular character for a poll in the book Dragon Ball Forever.

-There has also been multiple criticism to his relationship with Bulma with writers finding it forced.
-In About.com "Top 8 Anime Love Stories", Vegeta and Bulma's relationship ranked second with Katherine Luther commenting that such a relationship was unpredictable by fans.
-Japanese voice actor Toru Furuya expressed shock Trunks was Bulma's and Vegeta's child from the future despite the fact that Yamcha and Bulma were often in a relationship and Yamcha was turned into a cheater to cause such change.
+There have also been multiple criticisms of his relationship with Bulma, with writers finding it forced.
+In About.com "Top 8 Anime Love Stories", Vegeta and Bulma's relationship ranked second, with Katherine Luther commenting that such a relationship was unpredictable by fans.
+Japanese voice actor Toru Furuya expressed shock Trunks was Bulma's and Vegeta's child from the future even though Yamcha and Bulma were often in a relationship and Yamcha was turned into a cheater to cause such change.
 Hiromi Tsuru, Bulma's first Japanese actress, was also shocked by this change, believing her character would end with Yamcha.
 Bulma's voice actress joked that it was difficult for her to love Vegeta, having thought Bulma would end up with Yamcha.
 Mania Entertainment writer Briana Lawerence listed Vegeta 9th in the article 10 Male Headaches of Anime, criticizing his personality and his repeated desire to surpass Goku's power.